KWilson718/MiniatureCollectionManager/README.md

 Miniature Collection Manager is an example of a simple CRUD Application to further grow upon my learning experience

+## Data Model

+Brands, Games, Factions, and Miniatures are all different SQL Tables, in order to promote a form of normalization, as well as ease of access of details

+Most data is stored in a miniature data row, but chains up using foreign keys

 ## Technologies Used

 - NPM
 - React using NextJS
 - Material UI
+- MUI - X for DataGrid
 - SQLite